 Dinner by Heston Blumenthal

-Heston Blumenthal’s new restaurant at the Mandarin Oriental opened in January and immediately booked up through the spring.
-But it’s worth a trying to get a last-minute reservation or planning and reserving ahead.
-It’s a departure from the renowned restaurateur’s chemistry-lab-cuisine at triple Michelin-starred Fat Duck.
+Heston Blumenthal’s popular restaurant at the Mandarin Oriental is often booked up for months.
+But it’s worth trying to get a last-minute reservation or planning and reserving ahead.
+Dinner is a departure from the renowned restaurateur’s chemistry-lab-cuisine at triple Michelin-starred Fat Duck.
 This new spot goes back in time delving into popular British recipes from hundreds of years ago.
-Powdered duck with potato puree, cod in cider or brown bread ice cream, anyone?
-The reviews have been 110 percent positive.
-A three-course set lunch will cost from £25 and three-course set dinner from £55.
+Powdered duck with potato purée, cod in cider or brown bread ice cream, anyone?
+The reviews have been 110 percent positive, and were echoed in 2012 with a Michelin star.

 Hélène Darroze at the Connaught

-One of last season’s most anticipated restaurant openings was Hélène Darroze, the two-Michelin-starred French chef who took over the fine dining restaurant at the refurbished Connaught hotel in 2008.
-Expect big flavors, a serious wine list, polished service, an elegant wood-paneled setting and a hefty price tag.
-Hélène Darozze at the Connaught is open for lunch and dinner but given the food and setting, it’s definitely a big night out kind of place.
-Lunch prix-fixe £39; dinner prix-fixe £75.
-Open Monday through Friday, lunch and dinner.
+Expect big flavors, a serious wine list, polished service, an elegant wood-paneled setting and a hefty price tag at Hélène Darroze, the fine dining restaurant from the two-Michelin-starred French chef at the Connaught.
+Although the dining room is open for lunch and dinner, given the food and setting, it’s definitely a big night out kind of place.

 L’Atelier de Joël Robuchon

-France’s celebrated chef saved Londoners a trip through the Chunnel when he opened one of his “workshop” restaurants in the West End two years ago.
+France’s celebrated chef saved Londoners a trip through the Chunnel when he opened one of his “workshop” restaurants in Covent Garden.
 This outpost shares the same counter concept on the main floor, but the second floor offers table seating in a casual dining room and the third floor is a salon bar for private parties.
 Cosmopolitan celebrities such as George Clooney, Matt Damon and Kylie Minogue have dined in the sleek black and red interiors.
-Christina Aguilera recently gathered her friends there for an intimate celebration.
-Only the main floor is open for lunch, and with prix fixe menus of 19 pound for two courses or 25 pound for three courses, it’s a gourmet bargain.
+Lunch features reasonably priced prix fixe menus, and it’s a gourmet bargain.

 If you’re planning dinner for two, make a reservation at the stunning black counter on Robuchon’s ground floor.
 The sleek decor is complemented by organic touches: bowls of ice topped with red apples, goldfish bowls filled with carrot and cucumber shavings, birdcages stuffed with lemons.
-There’s a splendid grazing menu, too, including ravioli of langoustine stuffed with shellfish, foie gras–stuffed quail and tiny burgers in buns the size of eggs.
 The romantic top-floor bar is wonderful for pre- or post-theater cocktails.
 This place is both popular and pricey, so save it for special occasions, and book early.

 Locanda Locatelli is considered one of the best Italian restaurants in London (it has a Michelin star) with prices to match.
-The vast array of bread is all home made, down to the grissini.
-The lobster linguini is delicious, as is char-grilled squid with chili and garlic, and don’t miss the tiramisu or less typically Italian caramelized bananas with honey ice cream.
-The wine list is extensive so wine buffs will be content.
+The vast array of bread is all homemade, down to the grissini.
+The lobster linguini is delicious, and don’t miss the tiramisu or the extensive wine list, enough to keep wine buffs content.
 The atmosphere is relaxing with dim lighting and the décor conventionally modern with leather, dark wood, mirrors and white tablecloths.
 But it’s the food that keeps people coming back.
-Open daily for lunch and dinner.

 Tom Aikens Restaurant

-Gone are the starched white tablecloths, whispering waiters and rows of silver cutlery in the new Tom Aikens Restaurant, which has been transformed into a casual eatery.
-The restaurant is outfitted with warm oak floors, hand-made wooden chairs, mismatched tables and evocative quotes scribbled on the walls.
+Formerly fitted with starched white tablecloths, whispering waiters and rows of silver cutlery, the most recent iteration of Tom Aikens Restaurant is a casual eatery, outfitted with warm oak floors, hand-made wooden chairs, mismatched tables and evocative quotes scribbled on the walls.
 (Words of wisdom include “Never eat more than you can lift” from Miss Piggy).
 Prices, too, have become more casual (read, have come down).
 The only thing that remains the same at the 52-seat Chelsea spot is the delicious, inventive menu.
-Typical dishes include char-grilled and baked celeriac, pickled raisins, truffle crème fraiche and celeriac consommé or lobster with pickled cucumber and yogurt granite.
-The set menu for lunch starts at £24.
 Even the hard-to-please The Sunday Times food critic AA Gill gave the restaurant 4 stars.
 He notes, “This restaurant is one deep breath away from being in the half-dozen best restaurants in the country.”

 Search By Keyword